huntermetts/Lantern/README.md

 ## Lantern makes camping in our National Parks easy.
 You can:
 - Login and quickly search through America’s National Parks to view:
-- Parks Features (Canyons, Lakes, Mountains)
+- Parks Features (Canyons, Lakes, Mountains).
-- Amenities (bathrooms, running water, firewood for sale)
+- Amenities (bathrooms, running water, firewood for sale).
-- Camping Info (how many campsites the park has available)
+- Camping Info (how many campsites the park has available).
 - See Weather averages of the park.
 - Save your trips, edit your trips, and delete your trips (specific to the user).
 - See Weather averages of the park.

-### Yet to be done
-- See gas stations near that park
+- See gas stations near that park.
-- See Markets near that park
+- See Markets near that park.

 ![](lantern.gif)